NikolaiIST/Banking-transaction-management-system/README.md

 # How to Run

-You can execute Btms.exe or use an IDE with C++, i used DevC++, just press "Compile and Run" and everything should be okay.
+You can execute Btms.exe or use an IDE with C++.
+I used DevC++; simply press 'Compile and Run,' and it should start right away.

 # Contact